saumyasanghvi03/onchain-aml-dashboard/README.md

 finaiguard-crypto-compliance is a Web3/crypto compliance dashboard for live regulatory checks, built with Streamlit.

-🪙 Connects to the CoinMarketCap API for real-time crypto price monitoring

 Demonstrates wallet-based risk/audit proof using hash linking

 Flags compliance breaches (customizable, e.g. price > $10k) for any entered token/symbol